ClusterM/fdskey/README.md

 Work in progress.

 ## Flashing the firmwire
-There are five pins on the PCB to connect ST-Link programmer (GND, VCC, SWD, SWCLK and NRST).
-First, you need to write bootloader: **bootloader.bin** file.
-Then you can put main firmware - **fdskey.bin** file on your SD card (FAT/FAT32/exFAT formatted) and hold all four buttons on power-on, e.g. connect FDSKey to RAM adaptor, hold buttons and turn Famicom on.
-You can use the same method to update main firmware in the future without additional hardware.
+There are five pins (6 but 1 is unused) on the PCB to connect a ST-Link programmer (GND, VCC, SWD, SWCLK and NRST).
+First, you need to write the bootloader - **bootloader.bin** file.
+Then you can put the main firmware file - **fdskey.bin** on your SD card (FAT/FAT32/exFAT formatted) and hold all four buttons on power-on, e.g. connect FDSKey to RAM adaptor, hold buttons and turn a Famicom on.
+You can use the same method to update the main firmware in the future without additional hardware.

-After first boot you can press **left** button for 3 seconds to enter service menu.
-You can select OLED display controller type (change it if display shows corrupted image) there and check some info.
+After first boot you can hold **left** button for 3 seconds to enter the service menu.
+You can select OLED display controller type (change it if display shows corrupted image) there and check some system info.

 ## Device usage
-Format micro SD cart to FAT/FAT32/exFAT and put some .fds files on it.
-Insert micro SD cart into a FDSKey, insert FDSKey into a RAM Adaptor's cable instead of a real disk drive and turn on Famicom.
-You can hotplug FDSKey when Famicom is already on too, it's ok.
+Format a micro SD cart to FAT/FAT32/exFAT and put some .fds files on it.
+Insert a micro SD cart into a FDSKey, insert a FDSKey into a RAM Adaptor's cable instead of a real disk drive and turn on a Famicom.
+You can hotplug a FDSKey when Famicom is already on too, it's ok.

-Now you can navitate through FDSKey interface using buttons. **Left** button usually means **back**, **right** button usually means **OK** and **up**/**down** are used to select something (file, disk side, etc.) Also, you can use **left** button longpress in the file browser to return directly to the main menu from subfolder and **right** button longpress to open the file properties menu.
+Now you can navitate through the FDSKey interface using buttons. **Left** button usually means **back**, **right** button usually means **OK** and **up**/**down** are used to select something (file, disk side, etc.) Also, you can use **left** button longpress in the file browser to return directly to the main menu from subfolder and **right** button longpress to open the file properties menu.

 ![FDSKey - interface flowchart](https://user-images.githubusercontent.com/4236181/232327286-8afaa7cd-3d97-4b34-bb7b-d6d20e7622c6.png)

 TODO: add some GUI images

-**WARNING**: when a game writes some data on a virtual disk (saves game progress) don't turn off your Famicom power until updated ROM saved to SD card.
-Wait few seconds for it or eject virtual disk (**left** button). **Saving** message will be displayd.
-You can set autosave delay in settings (see below).
+**WARNING**: when a game writes some data on a virtual disk (saves game progress) don't turn off your Famicom power until a updated ROM saved to a SD card.
+Wait a few seconds for it or eject a virtual disk (**left** button).
+The **saving** message will be displayd.
+You can set an autosave delay in the settings menu (see below).

 ### Settings menu
-Use **up**/****down** buttons to select setting and **left**/**right** to change it.
+Use **up**/**down** buttons to select a setting and **left**/**right** to change it.
 Setting descriptions:
-* Rewind speed: you can select between **original** (very slow, like on real FDS drive, for nostalgia guys), **fast** (rewind time reduced but virtual head position is not altered) and **turbo** (fastest possible mode)
+* Rewind speed: you can select a drive operation speed between **original** (very slow, like on real FDS drive, for nostalgia guys), **fast** (rewind time reduced but virtual head position is not altered) and **turbo** (fastest possible mode)
-* Remember state: you can select power-on state between **none** (always start from the main menu), **browser** (open browser and select last file if broser was opened before power off) and **ROM** (start first side of the last started game emulation if ROM emulation was active before power off)
+* Remember state: you can select a power-on state between **none** (always start from the main menu), **browser** (open browser and select last file if broser was opened before power off) and **ROM** (start first side of the last started game emulation if ROM emulation was active before power off)
 * Hide non .fds files: hide files with non .fds extension in the file browser
 * Hide .fds extensions: hide .fds extension in the file browser
 * Hide hidden files: hide hidden files and directories in the file browser
 * Autosave delay: time between last drive activity and ROM file writing (if disk content was rewritten), 1 second is recommended
 * Brightness: screen brightness from 0 to 10
-* Invert screen: draw black on white instead white on black
+* Invert screen: draw black on white instead of white on black
 * Lefty mode: rotate screen image on 180 degrees and flip buttons
 * Screen off after: time before automatic screen off if there is no any action (button presses, drive activity), recommended to use it to prevent OLED screen burn-in
-* Backup original ROM: copy .fds file to .fds.bak file if a disk content was rewritten
+* Backup original ROM: copy a .fds file to a .fds.bak file if a disk content was rewritten
 * [ Save and return ] - press **left** or **right** on this item to return to the main menu

-### How to dump disks
+### How to dump a real disks
-You can use disk copiers homebrew applications to copy a real disk to a virtual one, just create empty ROM.
+You can use a disk copiers homebrew applications to copy a real disk to a virtual one, just create a empty ROM.
 There is **Create blank disk** item in the main menu for it.
 1. Put **Disk Hacker**/**Disk Keeper** or another homebrew disk copier ROM on SD card
 2. Select a disk copier software on your SD card like any other ROM and load it
 3. Return to the main menu and select **Create blank disk**